elastic/enterprise-search-sharepoint-server-connector/README.rst

 Sync user permissions
 =====================

-This functionality will sync any updates to the users and groups in the SharePoint with Workplace.
-Run the `permission-sync` command to sync user permissions into Workplace Search.
-To sync permissions, you need to provide a path of csv file in the config field: ``sharepoint_workplace_user_mapping``.
+Run the `permission-sync` command to sync any updates to users and groups in SharePoint Server with Workplace Search To sync permissions, you need to provide a path of csv file in the config field: ``sharepoint_workplace_user_mapping``.
 The first column of each row in this csv is the SharePoint Server AD username while the second column is the Workplace Search username.